Essex, Massachusetts: Seafood, tourism and antiques

 The main sources of income for the town of Essex are the shellfish industry and tourism.
-The fried clam recipe was reportedly invented in Essex by Chubby Woodman early in the 20th century.
-Due to the quality of the clam that lives in the tidal river in Essex, local restaurants thrive by preparing it along with other types of seafood.
-Tourists are mainly drawn to Essex for its restaurants, but leisure activities, such as excursions down the Essex River in boats or self-guided kayak trips, have become popular.
+The fried clam recipe was reportedly invented in Essex by clam shack owner Chubby Woodman during the summer of 1916 after a visiting friend suggested he dip a clam in a fryer.
+Due to the quality of the clams that reside in the tidal river in Essex, local restaurants thrive by preparing it along with other types of seafood.
+In Essex as well as other neighboring towns, clambakes have thus proved a well-liked summer feast for locals and visitors alike.
+Tourists are mainly drawn to Essex for its restaurants, but leisure activities, such as excursions down the Essex River in boats or self-guided kayak trips, have also become popular.
 One disadvantage that Essex has is that its only beach is not easily accessible by land and, as such, is not a major draw for tourists, as are the beaches of neighboring Gloucester, Ipswich and Manchester-by-the-Sea.
 Essex also competes with nearby Rockport for tourists in search of "New England charm".
 In the last few decades, there has also emerged an antiques trade in Essex.
 The town now claims one of the highest density of antique shops of any town in the United States.